zhon/mockist-style-javascript-tdd-kata/README.md

 });
 ```
 You didn't check the wisdom? **I haven't been enlighted.
-I just want to pass a test.**
+I just want to pass the test.**
 ```js
 var CreateGreeter = function (voice, ear) {
     return {